nicolas-derobert/NicolasDerobert_12_04022022/README.md

     "recharts": "^2.1.9",
     "web-vitals": "^2.1.4"

-### Front-end
-All packages required are in package.json file.
+## Developpement dependancies
+    "better-docs": "^2.7.2",
+    "jsdoc": "^3.6.10"

-### Api
+## Api
 To use the Sportsee project you nee an Api.
-This one is awailable there : [Micro Api](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git).
+This one is awailable [there](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git).

-## How to Install and Run the Project
+# How to Install and Run the Project ?
 1. Fork the repository
 2. Clone it on your computer.
 3. Install with `npm install`